How to visit Madrid and enjoy like locals

 BRING THE RIGHT ATTITUDE ON YOUR MADRID HOLIDAY!:

-Feel free to use our AirBnB referral code to get a discount off your first stay.
+Feel free to use our AirBnB referral code to get a discount off your first stay if you’re new to AirBnB.
 We love staying like locals wherever we travel as it is a good way to get a much better impression of the city.
 Shopping for groceries, having a drink, everyday interactions that give the local flavour, something that can be hard to get from hotel stays.

 Madrilenos are fun! and it seems they do have fun all day.
 There seems to be something going on all the time, in the streets, parks and there seems to be a holiday in honour of one saint or the other on a weekly basis so chances are that you will happen upon a celebration.
 I have visions of Pedro Almodovar type of life happening.
 We stayed in central Madrid and some of the clubs were open till 5AM.
 There was a club that people were still going into at 8AM, complete with a big bouncer at the door when we were heading out for the day.
 Amazing!